 The lesson here: It’s ok to “wing it” when you go out.
 It’s exciting to go with the flow and have your fun.
 But, at the same time, you should make it a habit to know how much you’re willing to spend each time you decide to go with the flow.
 “Lifestyle inflation” is a common phenomenon with early millennials.
 We want to live up to as much as our income will allow us.
 But the hard truth is that the only inflation we should accept is the one we have no control over.

 We feel so proud of ourselves when we decide to “dine” at McDonald’s instead of Sushi Tei or Crystal Jade because we saved quite a lot at the end of the day.
 You might start off saving by skimping on a nutritious meal but this poisonous habit will spread to other dangerous saving hacks like buying cheap mattresses and appliances for your new flat.

 These are long-term purchases that you can’t afford to skimp on.
-Buying an uncomfortable mattress can cause backache which you’ll later need to get checked out.
-Or when you buy a cheap appliance like a heavily discounted phone charger that stops working in a month, you’ll need to invest on it again to replace the defective purchase.
+Buying an uncomfortable mattress can cause a backache which you’ll later need to get checked out.
+Or when you buy a cheap appliance like a heavily discounted phone charger that stops working in a month, you’ll need to invest in it again to replace the defective purchase.

 You’ll have to go out and make repeated purchases of the same things because you didn’t just skimp on the price here, but also on the quality.